2/6/2026

 Analyst, Zwanek and Associates

-No, good caller.
+No, good call.
 Thank you for that.
-And I know it's a little detail there, but just going back to your prepared remarks, I think you said that some countries in Europe or the Middle East or Asia and or have already mandated HVAC technology.
-I mean, I want to make sure I hear that right, and if you can say which country specifically, and are they using your technology already?
+And I know there's a little detail there.
+But just going back to your prepared remarks, I think you said that some countries in Europe or the Middle East or Asia and or have already mandated HVAC technology.
+I mean, I want to make sure I hear that right.
+And if you can say which country specifically.
+And are they using your technology already?
 Or were you talking more in general about future plans in those countries?
 I'm just trying to understand if anyone has actually implemented this anywhere in the world right now.

 speaker